G-Corporation/RetrofitHelper/README.md

 # Retrofit Helper [![](https://jitpack.io/v/G-Corporation/RetrofitHelper.svg)](https://jitpack.io/#G-Corporation/RetrofitHelper)
 This is a library written in __Kotlin__, for simplifying api calls using __retrofit__.
-Documentation can be found in [wiki](https://github.com/G-Corporation/RetrofitHelper/wiki)
+Documentation can be found in [wiki](https://github.com/G-Corporation/RetrofitHelper/wiki) or jus se the exapmle app.

 ## Adding to project
 	allprojects {